Blueberry17/advent-of-code-2015/README.md

 8. Always check for end-of-line bugs.
 9. I'm so glad that brute force was sufficient here...
 10. Regex can make logic much simpler.
+11. Just end a loop instead of repeatedly continuing.